The Beckoning Shore

 The Beckoning Shore is a 1950 novel by E. V. Timms.
 It was the third in his Great South Land Saga of Australian historical novels, and shifts the action to New South Wales.

 It was popular, selling 10,000 copies within its first year.

+The novel was later reprinted in 1955 by Harlequin Enterprises in Canada under the title Convict Town, as number 330 in their list of Harlequin Romance novels.

 Premise

 The West Australian described the premise in December 1950 as follows: "How the ship Pride of Liverpool became a derelict from which only two of the company were saved, one being the girl Elizabeth Holley, about whom the novel revolves."

 Reception

 The Age said "The entertaining story swings along, a happy way to discuss the convict system and its various unsavory off- shoots and the efforts to control these evils.
 Occasionally, seeming to be steeped in history, the author halts the narrative to add a slab that holds up the movement for a short space."